forc-db/ForC/how_to/edit_the_data_(overview).md

     b.
 To add data, either add new rows to the bottom of each file or replace old files with your updated ones.

     c.
 Every cell should have a value.
 For missing data, please use [missing_value_codes](https://github.com/forc-db/ForC/blob/master/metadata/missing%20value%20codes.csv) to indicate reason for missing values.
+The code "NAC" may be used to (temporarily) fill in fields for which data may be available but cannot readily be entered.
+Thus, difficulty filling out all fields should not be a barrier to adding data.

 10. As you progress with data entry, commit changes to your personal branch (we recommend relatively frequent commits, which save traceable / recoverable history of your work).
 This is done via GitHub desktop.